Benton County sheriff's deputy dies of covid-19

 Benton County Coroner Daniel Oxford confirmed Pierson's covid-related death Friday.
 Pierson, 39, was from Rogers, Oxford said.

 Pierson died at Mercy Medical Center in Rogers, Oxford said.
-It was the 326th covid-related death in the county this year, Oxford said.
+It was the 326th covid-related death in the county this year, he said.

-Pierson was assigned to security at the County Administration Building in downtown Bentonville.
+Pierson had worked at the Sheriff's Office since 2012, said Lt.
+Shannon Jenkins, Sheriff's Office spokeswoman.
+He was assigned to the Judicial Division and worked security at the County Administration Building in downtown Bentonville.

 The GoFundMe page had raised $3,945 toward a goal of $5,000 as of Friday morning.